thyeem/qed/README.md

 $ cp qed $HOME/.local/bin

 # test (optional)
 # check it out if you want to know it works well.
+This may take a while.
 $ bash test.sh

 ```